Yanzhou-Jin/Yanzhou-Jin.github.io/_pages/cv.md

 Professional Profile
 ======
-I am Yanzhou Jin, a recent graduate from the School of Mechatronical Engineering at Beijing Institute of Technology, specializing in Intellectual Mechatronical Systems.
-Under the guidance of my professors, I have gained a strong foundation in robotics, mechatronics system design.
-As a passionate individual dedicated to the field of robotics, my aspiration is to harness its potential for providing valuable assistance and support to individuals with disabilities or limited mobility.
-By leveraging robotic technology, my goal is to bring happiness and empower these individuals to lead more independent and fulfilling lives.
-Currently holding an unconditional offer for the 'Applied Machine Learning (MSc)' program at Imperial College London, I am eager to explore the integration of machine learning and robotics.
-Imperial College London is a university renowned for its expertise in robotics and humanoid care, I am excited to conduct research and devise practical solutions for the broader challenges in this field.
+I am Yanzhou Jin, a postgraduate student from the Department of Electrical and Electronic Engineering at Imperial College London, Majoring in Applied Machine Learning.
+I obtained my Bachelor’s degree in the department of Mechatronical Engineering at Beijing Institute of Technology, specializing in Intellectual Mechatronical Systems.
+By leveraging robotic technology, my goal is to bring happiness and empower disabled individuals to lead more independent and fulfilling lives.
+Currently, my primary objective is to achieve this goal by applying my knowledge and skills in the field.

 Skills
 ======